capslocky/git-cheat-sheet/git.md

 * You directly interact with repository (useful shell output, no gui bugs or stuck)
 * You better understand how git works
 * You will be cool

+## interesting things about git ##
+* git was created by Linus Torvalds back in 2005 for Linux kernel development specifically
+* repository can have more than 1 root (inital) commit, there are 4 in Linux kernel
+* octopus merge is a merge from more than 2 parent commits, it inspired octocat - mascot of GitHub

 ## git links ##